Zarrko: Fictional character biography

-In one of the last story arcs of Thor vs Zarrko, Zarrko's plot was revealed to be a plan to save humanity.
-In his future, Thor had separated from his human self, Jake Olson, and lost his ability to understand humanity.
-Because of this, Thor became more and more oppressive and imposing, and believed that ruling humanity was the only just thing to do.
-Zarrko knew that in his future, Thor would become a tyrant, so he had to travel back in time and stop him before the Odin Force made him invincible and near-omnipotent.

-When the Governments of Earth launched a massive assault on Asgard, Zarrko was seen trying to escape with his time machine, only to be stopped by Thialfi.

-Zarrko's attempted time travel was instrumental for Thor to create for himself a new future in which he would never be the tyrant he would have been without his human self.

-Zarrko later returned disguised as Boris, a manservant to Kristoff Vernard, the heir of Doctor Doom, who had become a member of the Fantastic Four following the "death" of Mister Fantastic.
-He was soon exposed but used his time machine to cause chaos in the building by bringing in various heroes and villains from the past and the future to fight it out.
-He later escaped, deciding that all he wanted was a quiet place and plenty of food.
+Zarrko returns disguised as Boris, a manservant to Kristoff Vernard.
+He is soon exposed, but uses his time machine to cause chaos in the building by bringing in various heroes and villains from the past and the future to battle one another.
+Zarrko escapes, deciding that all he wanted was a quiet place and food.

 In Marvel Now!, Zarrko appears as a prisoner in S.H.I.E.L.D. custody after trying to steal nuclear materials in their possession.
 When the space-time continuum is broken during Age of Ultron, S.H.I.E.L.D. enlists Zarrko to combat timestream-related threats.

 Skills and abilities

 Artur Zarrko is a genius with advanced studies in various applied sciences of his futuristic time period.

 Equipment

 Zarrko has designed numerous devices, such as force field projectors, radiation guns, the Servitor (a giant robot with extraordinary strength that can discharge concussive blasts and release time missiles containing "chronal energy" which allegedly reverses the flow of time), the time-scope (a device able to peer through different timelines), the RTS (a power-absorbing device), a mining robot, and the Time Cube (a time machine).